 Raw honey also contains small particles of pollen, beeswax, bee glue and other nutrients.
 This is not a bad thing as this is the reason for raw honey's extra health benefits and taste.
 But those tiny bits and pieces are perfect for the glucose to crystallize as it becomes un-dissolved in the honey solution.
 Because of these particles, raw honey is more likely to form crystals over a pasteurized and fully processed product.

 HOW TO STOP HONEY FROM CRYSTALLIZING

 Where you store honey can make a big difference in how quickly it will crystallize.
 Low temperatures will encourage quicker crystallization, so don't put your honey in the fridge!
 There's really no need to keep honey refrigerated.
 Stored properly in a sealed container, honey has a shelf life that is well beyond anything else in your cupboard.
-Hot temperatures can cause honey to degrade though, so warmer is definitely not better.
+Very hot temperatures can cause honey to degrade though, so warmer is definitely not better.
 For these reasons, to slow down or avoid crystallization it's always best to store honey at room temperature in a cupboard away from direct sunlight.
 Not only is it best for the honey but it's also the best way to keep it in its smooth liquid state.

 HOW TO MELT CRYSTALLIZED HONEY